Deliveries to recipients

 Get proof of delivery with a portable data terminal!

-Don't let recipient claim mail was not delivered!
+Don’t let the recipient claim mail was not delivered!

 The mail is first sorted, logged then loaded on the trolley.
 An additional option is to print a label for the package that can include a barcode of the item if there is no barcode on it already and the name and location of the recipient.
 This reduces errors when leaving packages at unattended desks.
-On delivery a proof of delivery is captured on the PDA either with physical signature on the PDA screen or a photo recorded with the PDA camera.
+The PDA records proof of delivery either by taking a photo or obtaining a signature from the recipient.

 Mailbags and Vans

-In multisite situations the mail needs to be sorted into destinations as well as recipients.
-The pile for a destination would then be put in a mailbag and then in a van.
-At the other end the mailbag would be delivered and then each item removed and delivered to the addressees.
-When the mail is first logged in it can be put in to the appropriate mailbag immediately.
-When that mailbag is then transferred to the van a single scan of a barcode on the outside of the bag records the transfer and a second scan on receipt at the destination.
+In multisite situations the mail needs to sort into destinations as well as recipients.
+The pile for a destination would then go in a mailbag and then in a van.
+At the other end on delivery of the mailbag, each item either goes to a pigeonhole awaiting collection or delivered to the addressees.
+When logging the incoming mail it can go straight into the mailbag or in a pile by destination on the mailroom counter.
+On transferring that mailbag to the van a single scan of a barcode on the outside of the bag records the transfer and a second scan on delivery to the drop off point at the destination.

 Managing multiple sites

-The sites can all be displayed on one screen and expanded to show the locations within the site.
+A single screen will display all the sites and expanded to show the nested locations within the site.
 All terminals are able to see the same database (password protected) and mail recipients can also see a restricted view of their mail online.
 They are unable to change anything but can see what is coming in and where it is.